 Day 4: Cairo Pyramids & Tutankhamen’s Treasures

 Today we travel back to ancient Egypt with a full day of touring to the wonders of the ancient world, some of which date back to 1000+ years prior to Abraham.
 We spend time at one of the seven wonders of the world- the pyramids.
 Cheops, with an original height of 496 feet, is the most colossal pyramid ever built.
 Today, we will also see the Sphinx and tour the Egyptian Museum, location of Tutankhamen's treasures and ancient remains.

-This morning we depart Cairo with stories of the "Land of Goshen" to the north and travel southward passing over the Wilderness of Shur, arriving in the beautiful Red Sea coastal city of Sharm el-Sheikh.
-Enjoy free time for a stroll along the beach and lunch before we transfer to Mt.
+This morning we depart Cairo with stories of the "Land of Goshen" to the north and travel the southward route of the Exodus through the Wilderness of Shur.
+We learn of the terrain and the history of this region en-route as we stop at Marah (Springs of Moses), the Wilderness of Sin, and further to the south, the Oasis of Feiran.
+For those who are able, we climb a small hill to the ruins of an ancient chapel that overlooks the palm tree valley where Israel battled with the people of Amalek.
+One may have his picture taken with arms raised in remembrance of God's victory as Moses' arms were held high by Aaron and Hur.
+Arriving in the afternoon to the hotel at Mt.
 Sinai (Mt.
 Horeb).
 Those who desire and are physically capable will depart for a memorable walk up Mt.
 Moses.
 You may choose to ride a camel part way, stop at one of the stations to take in scenery along the climb to the summit (750 steps) for a sunset to remember.
 Once at the top, enjoy a time of reflection and praise before departing down the mountain.

 Day 6: St. Catherine's, Red Sea, Aqaba